The 12-year-old brain and the Teenage Years Ahead

 Family and environment play an essential role during this time, influencing how the adolescent brain responds to challenges and adapts to new experiences.
 This is why understanding the social and emotional context is crucial when conducting neuropsychological assessments especially with teens.

-I recently listened to a fascinating podcast on teenage brain development and risk-taking (https://www.abc.net.au/listen/programs/lifematters/teenage-risktaking/104443288).
-One takeaway was the importance of allowing teens to make lower-risk decisions for themselves while guiding them to think through challenges before they arise.
-A reminder that, as parents, we aren’t just shaping behaviour but supporting the development of complex brain functions!
+I recently listened to a fascinating ABC podcast on teenage brain development and risk-taking.
+One takeaway was the importance of allowing teens to make lower-risk decisions for themselves, while helping them think through challenges before they arise.
+It was a reminder that, as parents, we’re not just shaping behaviour — we’re supporting the maturation of complex brain functions.

 Oh, the joys of parenting teenagers!